-- 1. Open burning is prohibited during:
+- 1. Open burning is prohibited during

 - a.
-Red Flag Warnings
+Red Flag Warnings.

 - b.
-Local, county, or state-wide burn ban
+Local, county, or state-wide burn ban.

 - c.
-Rangeland Fire Index categories of Very High or Extreme
+Rangeland Fire Index categories of Very High or Extreme.

 - d.
-Rangeland Fire Index is High, but the forecast is for sustained winds of greater than 15mph.
+Rangeland Fire Index of High, with a forecast for sustained winds of greater than 15mph.

 - e.
-Rangeland Fire Index is Low or Moderate, but the forecast is for sustained winds greater than 20mph.
+Rangeland Fire Index of Low or Moderate and a forecast for sustained winds greater than 20mph.

-- 2. Open burning may be prohibited when a threat to the area exists or due to any other variables that could affect fire burning.
+- 2. Open burning may be prohibited when a threat to the area exists or due to any other variables that could affect open burning.
 If these conditions are met after burning has been allowed, a notification will be made through the Northeast Kansas Notification System, social media, the Douglas County Burn Hotline, and other methods as necessary.
-No new burns will be approved and all previously logged open burning must cease.
+No new burns will be approved, and all previously logged open burning must cease.
 These variables include, but are not limited to:

 - a.
 Local jurisdictional authority

 - b.
 Resource limitations

 - c.
-Local conditions of dryness
+Local dry conditions